scrapinghub/exporters/docs/exporters.rst

 What are exporters?
 -------------------

-Exporters are a project aiming to provide a flexible and easy to extend infrastructure to export data from multiple sources to multiple destinations, allowing filtering and transforming the data.
+Exporters is a project aiming to provide a flexible and easy to extend infrastructure to export data from multiple sources to multiple destinations, allowing filtering and transforming the data.